Toggle: English / Spanish

 You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
 When this happens, the stones can block the flow of urine out of the kidneys.

-The main symptom is severe pain that starts suddenly and may go away suddenly:
+The main symptom is severe pain that starts and stops suddenly:

 - Pain may be felt in the belly area or side of the back.